A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 - Saves time and helps you budget for your stay

-People buy the London Pass because it’s a simple way to see the best of the UK capital.
-It’s cost-effective and saves time, and covers more than 90 of the city’s leading attractions.
+People buy the London Pass or London Pass Plus because it’s a simple way to see the best of the UK capital.
+It’s cost-effective and saves time, and covers numerous leading attractions.
 Once you’ve paid for the pass, you don’t need to set aside money for entry fees – which in a costly location can be a real bonus!

-Big sights like the Tower of London, the View from the Shard, London Zoo, Westminster Abbey, the London Eye and St Paul’s Cathedral are covered by the pass.
+Big sights like the Tower of London, the View from the Shard, London Zoo, Westminster Abbey, The London Eye and St Paul’s Cathedral can be covered by the passes.
 But it can also introduce you to lesser-known London gems like insider tours of famous football stadiums, a boat trip on Regent’s Canal or the ArcelorMittal Orbit as seen during the 2012 Olympic Games.

-Whether you want a whistle-stop tour of the highlights or want to delve deeper on a second, fifth or tenth visit to the city, buying a London Pass could mean having it all at your fingertips.
+Whether you want a whistle-stop tour of the highlights or want to delve deeper on a second, fifth or tenth visit to the city, buying one of these London Passes could mean having it all at your fingertips.
 (Quite literally, as it’s stored digitally on your smartphone.)

 If you want to buy the pass at the last minute, don’t despair.
 It can be sent to your smartphone instantly, and the London Pass app makes it easy to manage your time.

-So what attractions does the London Pass cover?
-Though it’s often sold as offering entry to 80+ attractions, the truth is that more have been added, and now it’s over 90.
-(Who knows, by the time you travel they may even have hit the magic 100 mark, but we can’t make any promises.)
+So what attractions do the London Passes cover?
+Though the London Pass and London Pass Plus are often sold as offering entry to 80+ or 90+ attractions, the truth is that more have been added on an ongoing basis, and now it’s over 100!

-Direct from the London Pass website, here’s an up-to-date list of some of the star attractions you can visit with the London Pass.
+Direct from the London Pass website, here’s an up-to-date list of some of the star attractions you can visit with the London Pass or London Pass Plus.
 Don’t forget – this list is not exhaustive!
-It covers just 35 – well under half – of the 90+ attractions that the pass includes.
+It covers just 35 – around a third – of the attractions that the passes include.

 Historical sites